AndressaStefany/severityPrediction/doc/servers.md

 module load python/3.9
 virtualenv --no-download $SLURM_TMPDIR/env
 source $SLURM_TMPDIR/env/bin/activate
+pip install torch  --no-index
-pip install torch transformers accelerate huggingface_hub --no-index
+pip install transformers accelerate huggingface_hub xformers --no-index

 # Execution of the script: replace by python path_to_your_script
 # Do not forget to change the pathes to absolute pathes (dont hesitate to use $USER variable)